-“These are new therapeutics and it’s totally reasonable to be asking constructive questions with an open mind,” he reassures.
+“These are new therapeutics, and it’s totally reasonable to ask constructive questions with an open mind,” he reassures.

 That said, it’s also important to seek out trusted sources of information.
 Here, Dr. Stappenbeck helps set the record straight on some common questions, concerns and myths that have emerged about COVID-19 vaccines.

 Vaccines prime your immune system to recognize and fight off viruses, but they don’t actually cause an infection.